-Total investment securities consisting of Financial Assets at Fair Value Through Profit or Loss (FVPL), Financial Assets at Fair Value Through Other Comprehensive Income (FVOCI) and Investment Securities at Amortized cost represented 21% and 20% of the Group's total assets as of December 31, 2023 and

-December 31, 2022, respectively, went up by partial 15.7 billion or 19%.
+Total investment securities consisting of Financial Assets at Fair Value Through Profit or Loss (FVPL), Financial Assets at Fair Value Through Other Comprehensive Income (FVOCI) and Investment Securities at Amortized cost represented 21% and 20% of the Group's total assets as of December 31, 2023 and December 31, 2022, respectively, went up by £15.7 billion or 19%.
 The increase was due to the combined growth in the portfolios of FVPL, FVOCI and Investment Securities at Amortized cost.
-Investment Securities at Amortized cost went up by 19% or partial 19 billion particularly on treasury notes and government bonds.
-FVOCI securities increased by part 1.7 billion or 10% from part 16.7 billion to part 18.5 billion.
-FVPL securities increased by part 110% from part 2.0 billion.
+Investment Securities at Amortized cost went up by 19% or £11.9 billion particularly on treasury notes and government bonds.
+FVOCI securities increased by £1.7 billion or 10% from £16.7 billion to £18.5 billion.
+FVPL securities increased by £2.2 billion or 110% from £2.0 billion to £4.1 billion.
 Increases for both FVOCI and FVPL were due to net purchases during the period.

-Loans and Receivables, net of allowance and unearned interest and discounts, increased by 15%, from 258.1 billion to 296.6 billion.
+Loans and Receivables, net of allowance and unearned interest and discounts, increased by 15%, from ₱258.1 billion to ₱296.6 billion.
 Loans and Receivables represented 64% of the Group's total consolidated assets.